S2M-NeuroPhysio/ErgometerFatigue/Fatigue/README.md

 # What's the purpose of each file?
 1) Ergometer_Baseline.m: To record the baseline of the toques (open the .m file to read more), and the MVC.
 2) Ergometer_GUI_APP.m: To implement the visual feedback for the experiment.
-3) ClosePTB.m: The built function to close the PTB screen.
+3) ClosePTB.m: The built function is used to close the PTB screen by pressing the "esc" key.
 4) io64.mexw64: A Mex-File Plug-in for MATLAB Port I/O.
 5) test_TTL.m: A short m. file to test the address of the serial port and trigger I/O.